thewca/wca-regulations/wca-regulations.md

 - 1e) Each event must have one or more judges.
     - 1e1) A judge is responsible for executing the procedures of the event.
         - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the WCA Delegate, as long as the judge is able to ensure that all WCA Regulations are followed at all times.
     - 1e2) Every competitor must be available for judging.
 If required to judge, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with a puzzle), at the discretion of the WCA Delegate.
-Penalty: disqualification from the competition (see [Regulation 2k](regulations:regulation:2k)).
+Penalty: disqualification from an event, multiple events, or all events at that competition (see [Regulation 2k](regulations:regulation:2k)).
 - 1f) Each event must have one or more scramblers.
 Exception: 3x3x3 Fewest Moves.
     - 1f1) A scrambler applies scramble sequences to prepare puzzles for attempts (see [Regulation A2](regulations:regulation:A2)).
     - 1f2) Every competitor must be available for scrambling.
 If required to scramble, a competitor may be excused only for a legitimate reason (e.g. being unfamiliar with scrambling notation), at the discretion of the WCA Delegate.
-Penalty: disqualification from the competition (see [Regulation 2k](regulations:regulation:2k)).
+Penalty: disqualification from an event, multiple events, or all events at that competition (see [Regulation 2k](regulations:regulation:2k)).
 - 1g) Each event must have one or more score takers.
     - 1g1) A score taker is responsible for compiling results.
     - 1g2) Changes to the result on a score sheet are only permitted at the discretion of the WCA Delegate.